 An integrated college-level course in the elementary functions of College Algebra and Trigonometry.
-It includes a study of number systems, equation and inequality solving, functions and graphing, linear, quadratic, polynomial, rational, exponential, logarithmic, and trigonometric functions, systems of equations and inequalities, binomial expansions, analytic trigonometry, and applications of trigonometry.
+It includes a study of number systems, equation and inequality solving, functions and graphing, linear, guadratic, polynomial, rational, exponential, logarithmic, and trigonometric functions, systems of equations and inequalities, binomial expansions, analytic trigonometry, and applications of trigonometry.
 This course should not be taken by a student who has completed College Algebra-MAT 116 and Trigonometry-MAT 118 with a grade of C or better.
 Graphing calculators will be used in this course.

-Prerequisite: MAT 0043 with a minimum grade of C, or placement by Multiple Measures.
+Semester Credit: 5 credit hours (5 lecture, 0 lab) Prerequisite: MAT 0043 with a minimum grade of C, or placement by Multiple Measures.

 Transferable